charlyeneh/Product-Of-Two-Inputs-Test/README.md

 ### Usage

-This App can be used to keep track record of the books in the book shelf.
-This is achievable by typing in the book name and the book author to get started and have them stored.
+This App can be used for simple multiplications task.

 ### Run tests

-Try using the App and confirm that all the functionalities are working, such as: 1.
-Using the Nav section to navigate through the various section of the app.
-2. Using the add button to add some books.
-3. Using the delete button to confirm that the delete function removes the requested books from the books array and from the local storage.

 ### Deployment

 This App was deployed using the github apps deployment.
-But you can use other options.

 ## Author